 - Drink plenty of liquids – at least 8-10 glasses a day

 - After urinating or passing stools, wipe from front to back, to prevent the spread of organisms from the anal region towards

 - Avoid the use of spermicidal jellies or diaphragms for

 - Avoid multiple sexual partners

-- Ensure that you take a complete treatment for the first episode of UTI as prescribed by your
+- Ensure that you take complete treatment for the first episode of UTI as prescribed by your

 What is the role of ultrasound in the management of urinary tract infections?

 Urinary tract ultrasound imaging is being used in cases of confirming UTI to evaluate the urinary tract anatomy and exclude any underlying pathology such as kidney stones, tumours and bladder problems.

 In cases of chronic complications, ultrasound will evaluate any damaged caused to the kidneys from recurrent infections such as renal scarring or hydronephrosis.

 Your doctor will probably refer you to your local hospital to have a kidney ultrasound scan but as the ultrasound NHS waiting times are along you can opt to have a private ultrasound instead.
 You can find more about the private urinary tract scans we offer at the exam page information.